Meet in Washington, DC

 Convention Venue: With 40+ hotels within walking distance of the Walter E. Washington Convention Center, the ease of commuting within the city continues to add to DC’s appeal for business travellers.
 The Walter E. Washington Convention Center is as functional as it is artistically impressive.
-The 2.3-million-square-foot space hosts meetings, conventions and events of every kind, from medical industry annual meetings to comic book-inspired expos and board retreats, boasting 703,000 square feet of exhibition space inside the center and award-winning digital signage.
+The 213,700 square metre space hosts meetings, conventions and events of every kind, from medical industry annual meetings to comic book-inspired expos and board retreats, boasting 65,000 square metres of exhibition space inside the center and award-winning digital signage.

 Nearby Hotels: The Marriott Marquis, Renaissance Washington DC Downtown Hotel and Grand Hyatt Washington DC often serve as headquarters, but there are 40+ hotel rooms within walking distance to choose from!

 Attendee Experience: With attendees convening in the centre of Washington, DC—within walking distance to the White House and National Mall—and surrounded by a vibrant neighbourhood and dining scene, they’ll be immersed in a dynamic convention experience both inside and outside the venue.

 Discover the Real DC – Many people think DC starts and ends with the federal government, but this 68-square-mile city has so much more – and it’s at the top of its game.
 Michelin-starred masterpieces.
 Pre-Broadway premieres.
 Hands-on history.
 Find out what the District is really all about and plan your next incentive programme in Washington, DC.